-- 2. Without consider the collaterals held and other credit enhancement, as of December 31, 2023 and 2022, the most representative credit risk exposure amounts of financial assets at amortized cost are the disclosed amount of financial assets at amortized cost at each period. - 3.
-Please refer to Note 12.2 for the credit risk related to financial assets at amortized cost.
+2. Without consider the collaterals held and other credit enhancement, as of December 31, 2024 and 2023, the most representative credit risk exposure amounts of financial assets at amortized cost are NT\$170,816 thousand and NT\$100,000 thousand, respectively.

+- 3. Please refer to Note 12.2 for the credit risk related to financial assets at amortized cost. - 4.
+Please refer to Note 8 for the financial assets at amortized cost pledge as collaterals.